madm4tty/Cities/README.md

 Libraries
 Pandas - For dataframes
 sqlite3 - For DB file
-Haversine - Calculate the distance between two points on Earth using their latitude and longitude

 Design:
 - Get user location (latitude and longitude coordinates in decimal format)